 Far too often I see folks complaining about how their transaction log took over their hard disk.
-Many times it turns out that they were performing a massive data operation, such as deleting or archiving data, in one large transaction.
+Many times it turns out that they were performing a large delete operation, such as purging or archiving data, in one large transaction.

 I wanted to run some tests to show the impact, on both duration and the transaction log, of performing the same data operation in chunks versus a single transaction.
 I created a database and populated it with a largish table (

 SalesOrderDetailEnlarged, from this AdventureWorks enlarging script from Jonathan Kehayias (blog | @SQLPoolBoy)).
 This table has 4.85 million rows and has a reserved space usage of 711 MB (478 MB in data and 233 MB in indexes).

 After populating the table, I backed up the database, backed up the log, and ran a

 DBCC SHRINKFILE (don't shoot me) so that the impact on the log file could be established from a baseline (knowing full well that these operations *will* cause the transaction log to grow).

 I purposely used a mechanical disk as opposed to an SSD.
 While we may start seeing a more popular trend of moving to SSD, it hasn't happened yet on a large enough scale; in many cases it's still too cost prohibitive to do so in large storage devices.